Parziphal/parse/README.md

 }
 ```

 And that's it.
+However, remember that you can use the Artisan command `php artisan parse:model SomeModel` to easily create a model.

 ObjectModels behave just as an Eloquent model, so you can do stuff like:

 ```php
 // Instantiate with data